vesuxyz/docs/blog/2024-12-15-zero-to-top3/index.md

 As we step into 2025, we’re proud to share how far we’ve come.
 In just six months, Vesu has risen to **3rd in TVL among all Starknet projects!**

-This milestone is a testament to the amazing support from our community.

 ![Vesu Protocol Rankings](top3light.png)
 _Protocol Rankings by DeFiLlama (01/14/25)_

-Let’s take a moment to celebrate the milestones that made this possible.
+This milestone reflects the incredible support and trust from our growing community.
+Let’s take a moment to celebrate the key achievements of 2024 together.

 ## Key Milestones of 2024

-**Launch:** 10th of July 2024 🥳
+**Launch Day:** July 10, 2024 – the day it all began! 🥳

-**Multiply:** Vesu became the first protocol on Starknet to introduce Multiply, allowing users to effortlessly increase exposure to their favorite assets in a single transaction.
+**Multiply:** A game-changer for users looking to amplify exposure to their favorite assets.

-**Custom Pools:** The launch of the [Pools Page](https://vesu.xyz/pools) enables everyone to create fully customizable pools, opening the door to new lending markets.
+**Pools Page Launch:** Create fully customizable pools and unlock fresh, exciting lending markets.
+Your pool, your rules.

-**Re7 Labs as Curator:** We proudly welcomed Re7 Labs, a leading risk expert, as Vesu’s first curator.
+**Re7 Labs as Curator:** Big news for Vesu and Starknet—Re7 Labs, a leading DeFi risk expert, became our first curator.
 Their xSTRK and sSTRK pools opened up exciting new earning opportunities.

-**Stake & Earn:** Earn 20% APY with your STRK!
-Receive staking rewards & DeFi Spring rewards with just one transaction.
-Check it out [here](https://vesu.xyz/stake-and-earn).
+**Stake & Earn:** Why complicate things?
+With Vesu, earning 20% APY with your STRK is a breeze.
+Staking rewards and DeFi Spring rewards come together in one single step.
+Stake & earn [now](https://vesu.xyz/stake-and-earn).

-👉 Dive into our [2024 recap on X ](https://x.com/vesuxyz/status/1871496693293744317)for more exciting highlights and milestones!
+👉 Dive into our [2024 recap on X](https://x.com/vesuxyz/status/1871496693293744317) for more exciting highlights and milestones!

 ## Looking Ahead
 2025 is set to be a big year for Vesu, with a sharp focus on seamless UX, innovation, and security.
 Here’s what’s on the horizon: